ThiagoGrabe/ENEM2017/README.md

 6. - Is gender also an important feature when looking to the scores?
 7. - People from public schools perform at the same level as private schools?

 At the end of this work, it will be presented some insights about the topic and the questions.
-Then, this work will try to answer all of them with some charts presentations to exemplify the results and support the arguments.
+Then, this work will try to answer all of them with some charts presentations to exemplify the results in a POWER BI dashboard.

 ## Data Modeling